ayvacs/registry.lua/README.md

 # Roblox Registry Editor

-Windows' `regedit` program, now available in your Roblox games.
 Stop using pointer tables and `_G`, switch to authenticated object-based storage.
 Keep confidential variables away from exploiters' hands.
+If you're familiar with Windows's `regedit` program, you'll love this.

 ## How it works